cfengine/documentation/README.md

 * `[%CFEngine_library_include(filename)%]`

-Parsers the JSON version of the CFEngine policy in `filename` and generates documentation from it.
+Parses the JSON version of the CFEngine policy in `filename` and generates documentation from it.

-The generator searches for the library in the `_json` subdirectory of the documentation generator, and needs to be provided without file extension.
+The generator searches for the library in the `_json` subdirectory of the documentation generator. `filename` needs to be provided without file extension.

-The generates documentation parses comments between bundle/body prototype declaration and the opening `{` as doxygen syntax, supporting the following tags:
+The generator parses comments between bundle/body prototype declaration and the opening `{` as doxygen syntax, supporting the following tags: